georgymazraani/pcm-system-matlab-simulink/README.md

 ## Authors

 Developed by **Marie Lyne Gerges**, **Georgy Mazraani**, and **Anthony Gemayel** for **ELEN 306 — Telecom Lab** at the University of Balamand, Faculty of Engineering.

-## License

-This project can be released under the **MIT License** if all team members agree to open-source it.